Summit Study Abroad

 Assignments and Assessment

-• Participation & Debriefs (20%): Active contributions to lectures, discussions, and daily debriefs.
+Active contributions to lectures, discussions, and daily debrief sessions.

-• Final Exam (20%): Written integrative assessment covering institutions, policies, and comparative innovation insights.
+Written integrative assessment covering EU institutions, policies, and comparative analysis.

 Readings (Representative Selection)

-• John McCormick, Understanding the European Union (7th edition, 2020)
+• McCormick, John.
+Understanding the European Union.
+7th ed.

-• Articles from The Economist, Financial Times, Politico Europe
+• Articles from The Economist, Financial Times, and Politico Europe.

 Unique Features

-• Structured reflection turning visits into applied learning.
+• Structured reflection that turns observation into assessed academic learning.

 view Syllabus - eur 324